Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

       Termination of running tasks requires a valid SSH user if the tasks are running on a non-`native` container support pool.
     * `--wait` will wait for deletion to complete
-* `deltasks` will delete tasks within jobs specified in the jobs configuration file.
-Active or running tasks will be terminated first on non-`native` container support pools.
-    * `--jobid` force deletion scope to just this job id
-    * `--taskid` force deletion scope to just this task id
-    * `--wait` will wait for deletion to complete
 * `disable` will disable jobs or job schedules
     * `--jobid` force disable scope to just this job id
     * `--jobscheduleid` force disable scope to just this job schedule id